chasoft/docs.chasoft.net/docs/ari/guides/internationalization.md

   />
   ```

-2. Or you are updating an react component.
+2. Or you are updating a React component.

   ```tsx
   import useTranslate from "~/utils/useTranslate"